nknorg/nkn/README.md

 mappings, one for each port.
 One of the easiest way to find out how to setup port forwarding on your router is to search "how to setup port forwarding" + your router model or name online.

-### Join the TestNet

-Joining the TestNet is the same as joining MainNet, except for using `config.testnet.json` as your config file instead of `config.mainnet.json`.
-Note that TestNet token is for testing purpose only (thus do not have value), and may be cleared at any time when TestNet upgrades.

 ## Contributing